Effler to represent county in big pharma suits - Claiborne Progress

 To that end, the Claiborne Commission unanimously voted in favor to retain Effler for all big pharma lawsuits.

-The district attorney general took some time prior to the vote to discuss the controversial case.
+The district attorney general took some time prior to the vote to discuss the controversial case and its ramifications for our area.

+“This is an east Tennessee problem.
+This is a fight we’ve been fighting since 2017.
+A fight I want to continue,” said Effler, framing it as a drug epidemic.

 However, the Court of Appeals unanimously overturned the Circuit Court ruling, prompting the drug manufacturers named in the suit to appeal the case to the Tennessee Supreme Court.
 The Appeals Court ruling was upheld, with the Supreme Court finding that the lawsuit did apply to big pharma and should be used as such.